On a different note…

 At the center stands a silhouetted figure viewed from behind.
 Black forms read as hair cascading down the back, threaded with gold that functions simultaneously as crown, inheritance, and illumination.
 The surrounding white space becomes distance, horizon, or void, inviting the viewer to look forward alongside the figure rather than at her.

 The left and right panels carry visual weight through geometric mass and structure.
 They suggest walls, rooms, or constructed interiors that frame the central presence without enclosing it.
-Thin black linear gestures move across all three panels, creating continuity and tension without outlining or resolving form.
-Visible brushstrokes are intentionally preserved, maintaining depth, movement, and honesty in the surface.
+Thin black linear gestures present across all three panels, creating continuity and tension towards center piece without outlining or resolving form.
+Visible brushstrokes are intentionally created, maintaining depth, movement, and honesty in the surface.

 Artist Statement